The Indigenous Health Ph.D. program is the first of its kind in the world, in which

 In addition to the Master's degree requirement, applicants must have completed three-credit

-graduate-level courses in both epidemiology and biostatistics.
-General admission requirements
+graduate-level courses in both epidemiology and biostatistics within the past 5 years

-Preference for admission will be given to applicants with at least one year of public
+Preference for admission will be given to applicants with at least one year of Indigenous

 The following documents are required to be considered a complete applicant:

 Indigenous research statement